CZ 97B: Design

+The CZ 97B is essentially the CZ 75B in .45 ACP rather than 9mm, leading many gun enthusiasts to call the 97B the "big brother" to the very popular CZ 75B.

-Features include a screw-in barrel bushing and loaded chamber indicator.
+The CZ 97B includes a screw-in barrel bushing and loaded chamber indicator.
 It was designed with the intent to retain the functionality, ergonomics and accuracy of its smaller sibling and includes some parts compatibility.

 The CZ 97B carries 10 rounds in the double column magazine.
 It features a dust cover on the frame similar to other CZ-75 models with the exception of not having an accessory rail.

 In 2013, thin aluminum grips and a fiber optic front sight were added and improvements were made to the feed ramp to improve reliability.